 Toronto is a massive city, so finding the most efficient way to get around will be a priority for new arrivals.
 Luckily, the city has an extensive public transport network and it is possible to get around Toronto without a car, especially for expats who live and work close to the city centre.

 However, those living in the suburbs or planning to travel around Canada will find that having a car is an asset.
 That said, expat drivers should be aware that there is a lot of traffic congestion on the highways during rush hour and parking in Toronto’s city centre is expensive.

 Toronto has a large and extensive public transport network which extends well into the suburbs.
 The system is made up of buses, streetcars and a subway system, which are all operated by the Toronto Transit Commission (TTC).

-While the buses and streetcars do fall victim to Toronto’s notorious rush hour traffic congestion, the city’s subway system is generally very efficient and by far the fastest way to get around Toronto.
+While the buses and streetcars do fall victim to Toronto’s notorious rush-hour traffic congestion, the city’s subway system is generally efficient and by far the fastest way to get around Toronto.

-Toronto’s subway system is made up of colour-coded subway lines, which connect the city centre to various neighbourhoods of Toronto, including Scarborough, Etobicoke, Bloor-Yorkville and Rosedale.
+Toronto’s subway system is made up of colour-coded subway lines, which connect the city centre to various neighbourhoods of Toronto.
 All subway services generally operate between 6am and 1.30am every day, except Sunday when operating hours are from 8am to 1.30am.
-Services are very regular and if someone misses a train then chances are that the next one will arrive in just a few minutes.
+Services are regular and if someone misses a train then chances are that the next one will arrive in just a few minutes.

 Generally, commuters will find that buses in Toronto do arrive on time.
-However, services operating in the city centre and those that run during rush hour can be delayed as a result of traffic.
+However, services operating in the city centre and those that run during rush hour can be delayed as a result of traffic or bad weather conditions.